lee-joanne/cork-paints/README.md

 * ### Content

   - Majority of the structure of the website was inspired by the Love Running project.
-  - Code Institute's course section on how to create forms was used for the sign up section on the Register Page.
+  - Code Institute's course section on how to create forms was used for the sign up section on the register page.
   - Icons throughout the website are taken from [Font Awesome](https://fontawesome.com/).
   - The structure of this README.md file was taken from the [Code Institute sample README](https://github.com/Code-Institute-Solutions/SampleREADME) and the [Love Running sample README](https://github.com/Code-Institute-Solutions/readme-template).

 * ### Media

-  - The iFrame on the Index Page is taken from [Google Maps](https://www.google.com/maps).
+  - The iFrame on the index page is taken from [Google Maps](https://www.google.com/maps).
   - All images throughout the webiste are taken from [Pexels](https://www.pexels.com/).

 * ### Acknowledgements